Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 <div align="justify">

-The structure of Florescence Flowers has been carefully thought-out to provide the best possible user experience.
+The structure of Florescence Flowers has been carefully thought out to provide the best possible user experience.
 Everything from the layout to the navigation has been structured for a friendly, easy to use, attractive approach.
 Please read below for a description of each page's structure.

 * Each page has a Florescence Flowers logo situated at the top center of the screen.
-Surrounding this, you'll find navigation links which direct the user to each page within the Florescence Flowers website.
+Surrounding this, you'll find navigation links that direct the user to each page within the Florescence Flowers website.
 There are seven main navigation links (Home, Varieties, Occasions, Colours, Search, Accounts, Basket), many of which being hoverable dropdown menus with additional links.
 When a user logs in, the Account link expands, showing additional links (Profile, Log Out), and with the loss of two links (Register, Log In).
 Admin users have an additional account option that is 'Manage'.
 Admin users will be able to add new products to the Florescence Flowers website by navigating to this link.
 There are eleven main pages in total, each with their own unique features.
 Each page contains a footer located at the bottom of the page.
 This footer includes developer information, copyright information, and links to the developer's social media.
 All pages feature a 'To Top Button' which navigates the user to the top of the page.
-This button is located in the bottom right-hand side of the screen.
+This button is located on the bottom right-hand side of the screen.

 * The Home page consists of bright colourful images and easy to read text.
 The Home page serves to provide information about the Florescence Flowers website and featured products.

 * There are four Variety pages, each enabling the user to view specific flowers related to their respective variety.
 Each page consists of a navigation bar, a main header, a sort function, free delivery information, and a multitude of flower cards containing an image, a name, a price, and a rating.
 Admin users have the ability to edit and/or delete products from here.

 * As it stands there are currently five different Occasions that our flowers relate to and they are: Birthday, Celebration, Romantic, Sympathy, and Thank You.
-If a user is looking for Valentines flowers, for example, then navigating to the Romantic Occasion will display flowers such as Red Roses.
-These occasions have been implemented in order to help the user distinguish between different flowers.
+If a user is looking for Valentine's flowers, for example, then navigating to the Romantic Occasion will display flowers such as Red Roses.
+These occasions have been implemented to help the user distinguish between different flowers.

 * As it stands there are currently six different Colour categories that our flowers fall into and they are: Blue, Orange, Pink, Red, White, and Yellow.
 If a user is searching for blue flowers, for example, then navigating to the Blue Colour category will display flowers that are blue and/or have blue in them.
-These Colour categories have been implemented in order to help the user distinguish between different flowers and to also make searching more efficient.
+These Colour categories have been implemented to help the user distinguish between different flowers and to also make searching more efficient.

 * The Log In page features a main heading, underneath the heading you'll find a register button for those who do not currently have an account.
 Below this you'll find a simple form consisting of three elements: Username field, a Password field, and a Log In button.
 There is a 'Remember me' checkbox and a 'Forgotten Password' link.